 Market risk is the risk that the fair value of future cash flows of a financial instrument will fluctuate because of changes in market prices.
 Market risk comprises three types of risk: interest rate risk, currency risk and other price risk, such as equity price risk.
-Major financial instruments affected by market risk includes loans and borrowings a) interest rate risk ii) Credit risk
+Major financial instruments affected by market risk includes loans and borrowings.

-Short term borrowings of the Company bear fixed interest rate, thus interest rate risk is limited for the Company.
+Borrowings of the Company bear fixed interest rate, thus interest rate risk is limited for the Company.

-Foreign currency risk The Company has no transactions in foreign currency and consequently the Company is not exposed to foreign exchange risk.
+b) Foreign currency risk The Company has no balances in foreign currency and consequently the Company is not exposed to foreign exchange risk.

 Credit risk refers to the risk of default on its obligation by the counterparty resulting in a financial loss.
-The maximum exposure of the financial assets are contributed by trade receivables, each and cash equivalents and other financial assets.
+The maximum exposure of the financial assets are contributed by trade receivables, cash and cash equivalents and other receivable.

-The Company uses a provision matrix to compute the expected credit loss allowance for trade receivables.
+a) The Company uses a provision matrix to compute the expected credit loss allowance for trade receivables.
 The provision matrix takes into account available external and internal credit risk factors such as credit ratings from credit rating agencies, financial condition, ageing of accounts receivable and the Company's historical experience for customers.